SPengLiang/OccupancyM3D/README.md

 <p align="center"> <img src='img/arch.png' align="center" height="300px"> </p>

-### Note that this is a initial version, this repository requires to be further cleaned and refactored.
+### Note that this is an initial version, this repository needs to be further cleaned and refactored.

 paper link: [[2305.15694] Learning Occupancy for Monocular 3D Object Detection](https://arxiv.org/abs/2305.15694)